California Regents vote to affirm UCLA’s move to Big Ten

 UCLA will also have to pay the University of California at Berkeley between $2 million and $10 million because of how the move will affect the Cal athletic program.
 The regents will determine the precise total once the upcoming Pac-12 Conference media rights deals are completed.

-“From the very beginning we said we understand we may need to help Berkeley.
-We’re OK with it and happy it is resolved,” UCLA chancellor Gene Block said.

-The decision came nearly five months after Democratic Gov. Gavin Newsom criticized UCLA’s move because Block and Jarmond did not give advance notice to the regents.
+The decision came nearly five months after Democratic Gov. Gavin Newsom criticized UCLA’s move because chancellor Gene Block and athletic director Martin Jarmond did not give advance notice to the regents.

 UCLA and the University of Southern California announced on June 30 that they were leaving the Pac-12 for the Big Ten.
 USC is private and not part of the UC system.